Ducks vs. Oilers: Betting Trends, Odds, Advanced Stats

 Ducks Betting Insights

-- The Ducks have won 18, or 26.1%, of the 69 games they have played while the underdog this season.
+- This season the Ducks have won 18 of the 71 games, or 25.4%, in which they've been an underdog.

-- Anaheim has a record of 1-2 in games when bookmakers have them as underdogs of at least +390 on the moneyline.
+- This season Anaheim has won three of its 11 games, or 27.3%, when it's the underdog by at least +280 on the moneyline.

-- The bookmakers' moneyline implies a 20.4% chance of victory for the Ducks.
+- Oddsmakers have implied, given the moneyline set for this matchup, that the Ducks have a 26.3% chance to win.

-- Anaheim has played 39 games this season that ended with over 7 goals.
+- Anaheim has played 40 games this season that finished with over 7 goals.

 Ducks vs. Oilers Rankings